frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 - **default**: A string of the pattern "lon, lat", where each value is a number, and `lon` is the longitude and `lat` is the latitude (note the space is optional after the `,`).
 E.g. `"90.50, 45.50"`.
 - **array**: A JSON array, or a string parsable as a JSON array, of exactly two items, where each item is a number, and the first item is `lon` and the second item is `lat` e.g. `[90.50, 45.50]`
-- **object**: A JSON object with exactly two keys, `lat` and `lon` and each value is a number e.g. `{"lon": 90.50, "lat": 45.50}`
+- **object**: A JSON object with exactly two keys, `lon` and `lat` and each value is a number e.g. `{"lon": 90.50, "lat": 45.50}`

 ### `geojson`

-The field contains a JSON object according to GeoJSON or TopoJSON spec.
+The field contains a JSON object according to GeoJSON or TopoJSON specifications.

+Supported formats:

+- **default**: A geojson object as per the [GeoJSON spec](http://geojson.org/).
+- **topojson**: A topojson object as per the [TopoJSON spec](https://github.com/topojson/topojson-specification/blob/master/README.md).

 **Native Representaiton**

 If supported, values `MUST` be natively represented by a data format.
-If not supported, values `MUST` be represented as strings in one of the following formats:
+If not supported, values `MUST` be represented as strings that are valid serialized JSON objects.

-- **default**: A geojson object as per the [GeoJSON spec](http://geojson.org/).
-- **topojson**: A topojson object as per the [TopoJSON spec](https://github.com/topojson/topojson-specification/blob/master/README.md)

 ### `any`

 The field contains values of a unspecified or mixed type.
-A data consumer `MUST NOT` perform any processing on this field's values and `MUST` interpret them as it is in the data source.
+A data consumer `MUST NOT` perform any processing on values and `MUST` interpret them as it is in [Native Representaiton](../glossary/#native-representation) of data.
 This data type is directly modelled on the concept of the `any` type of strongly typed object-oriented languages like [TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).

 For example, having a Table Schema below: